flightaware/tohil/Doc/reference/tohil_tcl_errors.rst

 Tohil Tcl Errors
 ================

-If Python code invoked from Tcl using Tohil results in Python exception that is not trapped by any of the Python code, Tohil will trap the exception, translate it into a Tcl error, and propagate the error back through Tcl.
+If Python code invoked from Tcl results in a
+Python exception that is not trapped by any of the Python code, Tohil will trap the exception, translate it into a Tcl error, and propagate the error back through Tcl.